 - The Owen Creek Trail was cleared in July 2015 up to km 6.
 Beyond that point, the trail is in poor shape with several washed out sections.
 Expect challenging hiking for 3 km including skirting along steep creek-side cliffs and rock-hopping in the creek itself.
 At km 6, do not take the trail heading up away from the creek (it is a deadend).
 Look for orange blazes marking the correct route staying near the creek.

 - The Maligne Pass trail in Jasper National Park has been decommissioned and is in poor shape.
 The trail from Pobokton Creek (e20) to Maligne Lake (e25, approx 42 km) is no longer being maintained by Parks Canada so expect deteriorating and overgrown trail conditions; long pants are recommended.
 The Maligne River bridge has been removed but the river can be easily forded in normal summer conditions (knee deep in mid-summer).
 Most other bridges are still in place.
 Read Nathan Dahl’s August 30, 2015 Maligne Pass trail update here.
+The Six Passes Route is a good alternative to the overgrown trail.

 - The Yates Torrent Bridge is out at the crossing of the Coleman Glacier outflow (near f16).
 Do not attempt to cross at the old bridge location.
 Instead, ford the Smoky River farther down the valley.
 Attempt to cross early in the morning when glacial melt is the lowest or be prepared for a fast and potentially dangerous creek ford.